Why Relationship Anxiety Makes You Pull Away — and What Staying Can Teach You About Love

 But consistently.

-I trusted the five years we had built together.
+I trusted the years we had built together.

 The secure attachment he had shown time and time again.